Velenir/simon-game/README.md

-# TwitchTV
+# Simon Game
-A simple page showcasing TwitchTV JSON API usage, made as part of FreeCodeCamp course.
+A simple implementation of Simon Game, made as part of FreeCodeCamp course.